chrisguindon/chrisguindon.github.io/content/post/policy-update-eclipse-foundation-hosted-services-privacy-acceptable-usage-policy.md

 **Note**: This step is not required for service operators maintaining project websites that do not collect Personal Information or use any website analytics platform.

 We are committed to supporting our community in meeting the highest standards for privacy, security, and transparency.
-For more details, please review the [updated policy](https://www.eclipse.org/org/documents/eclipse-foundation-hosted-services-privacy-and-acceptable-usage-policy.pdf?v1.1).
-Don’t hesitate to contact us at [privacy@eclipse.org](mailto:privacy@eclipse.org) if you have any questions!
+For more details, please review the [updated policy](https://www.eclipse.org/org/documents/eclipse-foundation-hosted-services-privacy-and-acceptable-usage-policy.pdf?v1.1) and don’t hesitate to contact us at [privacy@eclipse.org](mailto:privacy@eclipse.org) if you have any questions!